isheikh8492/Currency-Converter/README.md

 #### HOW TO ACCESS APPLICATION
 ************************************************************

-- Follow the link ahead and download the 'CurrencyConverterInstaller.exe' https://www.mediafire.com/file/qktl3mbu8c0tfws/CurrencyConverterInstaller.exe/file
+- Follow the link ahead and download the 'CurrencyConverterInstaller.exe': https://www.mediafire.com/file/qktl3mbu8c0tfws/CurrencyConverterInstaller.exe/file
-- Locate to the folder you installed the .exe files and then launch the 'gui.exe' file.
+- Locate to the folder you installed the .exe files
+- Head to the 'Currency Converter - Copy' directory
+- Open 'gui.exe'

 ************************************************************
 Created by: Imaduddin Sheikh